Skip to Main Content

 A clear procedure with step-by-step instructions should be created and documented so employees understand exactly how to request time off, how time off is approved and by whom, the appeals process for a denied request, where their time is tracked and how to plan for future leave based on accrual rates.

 Investing in effective tech systems is paramount to providing smooth functioning for PTO policies.
-Paycom’s tools, like Time-Off Requests and GONE, simplify the process of using and managing time-off policies and empower employees to make the most of their time.
+Paycom’s tools, like Time-Off Requests featuring GONE, simplify the process of using and managing time-off policies and empower employees to make the most of their time.

 When is unused PTO paid out?